 Cython: A dialect of Python that can freely mix Python and C datatypes.
 Gives a modest speedup with a few type annotations for classes, and can be quite a bit faster if you give your innermost loop all C types to operate on.
-Pretty much CPython only at this time, but there's been discussion of making it work with Pypy.
+Pretty much CPython only at this time.

 SWIG: A sort of interface/glue language for matching up a C library with a potentially large list of higher level languages, including CPython.